 Tullahoma to Chickamauga

-During the summer, Sheridan’s division took part in Major General William S. Rosecrans’ Tullahoma Campaign (June 24-July 3, 1863).
-During the offensive, Rosecrans’ soldiers pushed Confederate General Braxton Bragg’s Army of Tennessee south to Chattanooga.
+During the summer, Sheridan’s division took part in Rosecrans’ Tullahoma Campaign (June 24-July 3, 1863).
+During the offensive, Rosecrans’ soldiers pushed Confederate General Braxton Bragg‘s Army of Tennessee south to Chattanooga.
 After Bragg abandoned Chattanooga on September 9, 1863, Rosecrans pursued the Rebel army into northern Georgia.

 When the Confederates counterattacked at the Battle of Chickamauga (September 19–20, 1863), General James Longstreet‘s forces drove Sheridan’s division from the field on the second day of the battle.
 Sheridan rallied his soldiers and prepared to support Major General George Thomas‘ troops, who were holding back the Confederate onslaught, but they arrived too late to prevent the Union army from being forced back to Chattanooga.

 With Rosecrans’ army trapped inside of the city, Bragg invested Chattanooga.
 On September 29, Secretary of War Edwin Stanton ordered Ulysses S. Grant and 20,000 soldiers to leave Vicksburg, Mississippi to help lift the Siege of Chattanooga.
 After nearly two months of preparations, Grant launched his breakout on November 23.
-At the Battle of Missionary Ridge (November 25, 1863), the Army of the Cumberland, with Sheridan’s division, overran Confederate lines in a charge that exceeded the orders of commanding officers George H. Thomas and Ulysses S. Grant, liberating Chattanooga.
+At the Battle of Missionary Ridge (November 25, 1863), the Army of the Cumberland, with Sheridan’s division, overran Confederate lines in a charge that exceeded the orders of Thomas and Grant, liberating Chattanooga.

 Army of the Potomac Cavalry Corps Commander